 Ways to invest in Tesla – share-dealing vs trading

 There are multiple ways to buy, sell, and trade shares in Tesla online.
 Here are some options:

 When share-dealing, an investor simply buys shares in a company with the expectation that they will rise in value.
 Share-dealing is usually a longer-term approach.

 - Pros: No need to master chart-reading and technical analysis.
 If Tesla’s stock consistently goes up in value, holding for a longer period of time could result in a big gain.

 - Cons: When share-dealing, you’re likely to tie up your money for a long time, meaning it won’t be free for further investments.
 If Tesla’s stock starts falling sharply right after you buy, it could be tough to sit through a major correction.

 A CFD is a contract for difference.
 CFDs are investment derivatives that enable you to speculate on the price movement of an asset (forex, commodities, Tesla’s stock) without actually owning that particular asset (in this case, shares in Tesla).

-- Pros: With a CFD, you only need to put up a percentage of the total trade value – with the broker providing the rest – since you’re trading with leverage.
+- Pros: With a CFD, you can use leverage trading, which is when you only need to put up a percentage of the total trade value – with the broker providing the rest – since you’re trading with leverage.
 If shares in Tesla rise in value, you’ll reap a bigger gain than if you only ventured your own money.

 - Cons: Just as trading with leverage equals a bigger gain if Tesla’s stock rises, you also stand to lose more if the stock falls.
 If you leave a leveraged CFD position open for more than a day, you’ll likely have to pay overnight fees.
 While CFD trading makes sense as a hassle-free alternative to storing gold bars or stacks of currency, it often makes less sense when trading stocks.
 This is because you lose the voting rights and the potential dividends that can come with owning shares.